What is a Utah Eviction Notice or Notice to Quit?

 The good news is you won't need to start from scratch when drafting your document.
 With Rocket Lawyer, anyone is able to draft a free Utah Eviction Notice online very easily.
 Your document is built piece by piece as you provide information throughout the process.
 This method will often end up being notably more affordable and convenient than finding and working with your average lawyer.

 The fees associated with meeting and hiring a legal provider to produce a Notice of Eviction might cost several hundred dollars or thousands.
 When you use Rocket Lawyer, you aren't just filling out an eviction template.
-If you ever need assistance from a lawyer, your Premium membership provides up to a 40% discount when you hire an On Call attorney.
+If you ever need assistance from a lawyer, your Premium membership provides up to a 40% discount when you hire an Rocket Lawyer network attorney.
 If you wish to understand the total cost of eviction, you'll need to take into consideration the cost of filing court documents, attorney fees, the value of unrecovered payments, storage and cleaning fees, and finally, the money and time spent finding a new tenant.

 The length of the eviction process for Utah tenants is partially determined by the notice requirements, as well as the total volume of cases happening at the same time.
 Here's a basic breakdown of Utah notice periods: